Deploy on a VPS

 In the repository cms-deploy there's a script to setup LumeCMS automatically.
 The script does not only install LumeCMS but also:

-• Install/update the required packages (Deno, Git, Caddy, etc).
+• Install/update the required packages (Deno, Git, etc).

-• Create services with systemctl to ensure the CMS is always live, restarting it if something fails.
+• Create services with systemctl to ensure the server is always live.

 To setup LumeCMS in your VPS, follow the instructions in the README.md file of the repo.